SAMD21 Mini/Dev Breakout Hookup Guide

 You can manually enter bootloader mode by rapidly double-tapping the reset button.
 (After hitting the reset button once, you have about half a second to hit it again to enter bootloader mode.)

-You'll know the SAMD21 has entered bootloader mode when the yellow RX LED lights up and remains illuminated.
+Earlier versions of the SAMD21 Mini/Dev breakout will indicate that it has entered bootloader mode when the yellow RX LED lights up and remains illuminated.
+Current versions will indicate that it has entered bootloader mode when the blue LED on pin D13 begins pulsing.
 The chip will remain in bootloader mode until power cycles or reset is hit again (once).

 Dual Serial Ports

 One global issue to be aware of is that each SAMD21 Board appears to your computer as two USB devices, and your computer will assign two different port numbers to your SAMD21 Board -- one for the bootloader, the other for the sketch.

 When you hit upload, the Arduino IDE will reset your SAMD21 board, then look for a new COM port to enumerate on your computer, which it assumes is the bootloader device.
 After some time waiting, if it doesn't see a new port appear, Arduino will try sending code to the port you've selected.